Web-Dev-Kombee/PlayerPortal/README.md

 ---

 <p align="center">
-  Built with ❤️ using .NET CQRS
+  Built with ❤️ using .NET
 </p>

 ---